 8 tips for great essay writing

-Genuinely useful essay writing advice can be hard to come by.
-Our academic experts have written the following tips for you to utilise before and whilst crafting your essay to ensure your writing hits the mark.
+The Internet is awash with not-so-helpful essay writing advice, making it tricky for students to find the advice they need when writing essays.
+So our academic experts have written the following tips for you to utilise before and whilst crafting your essay, to ensure your writing hits the mark.

 Understand the question